nonnb/nonnb.github.io/SmartGit/Latest/Integrations/Jenkins.md

+---
+redirect_from:
+  - /SmartGit/Latest/Jenkins
+  - /SmartGit/Latest/Jenkins.html
+---

-# Jenkins integration (only Standard window)
+# Jenkins integration (Standard Window only)

 SmartGit will display Jenkins job results in the **My History** view of *Standard* window, if configured.
 Currently, *free style projects* and *multibranch pipelines* are supported.

 ## Configuration

 The integration is configured in the repository's `.git/config`, using `smartgit.jenkins.`-keys:

 * `url`: the root URL of your Jenkins server